-Leica S-E Typ 006 versus Leica S Typ 007
+Leica S-E Typ 006 vs S Typ 007

 The Leica S-E (Typ 006) and the Leica S (Typ 007) are two professional cameras that were officially introduced in September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a medium format sensor.
 Both cameras offer a resolution of 37.5 megapixels.

 In this particular case, the Leica S-E Typ 006 and the Leica S Typ 007 have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a medium format sensor and have a format factor (sometimes also referred to as "crop factor") of 0.8.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 37.5 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 37.5 megapixels.
 This similarity in sensor specs implies that both the S-E Typ 006 and the S Typ 007 have the same pixel density, as well as the same pixel size.
 Moreover, the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-|Leica S-E Typ 006||Medium Format||37.5||7500||5000||no||-||-||-||-|
+|Leica S-E Typ 006||Medium Format||37.5||7500||5000||none||..||..||..||..|

 |Leica S Typ 007||Medium Format||37.5||7500||5000||4K/24p||..||..||..||..|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The S Typ 007 indeed provides for movie recording, while the S-E Typ 006 does not.
 The highest resolution format that the S Typ 007 can use is 4K/24p.

-|Leica S-E Typ 006||optical||YES||3.0||922||fixed||no||4000||1.5||no||no|
+|Leica S-E Typ 006||optical||Y||3.0||922||fixed||n||1/4000s||1.5||n||n|

-|Leica S Typ 007||optical||YES||3.0||922||fixed||no||4000||3.5||no||no|
+|Leica S Typ 007||optical||Y||3.0||922||fixed||n||1/4000s||3.5||n||n|

-|Leica M Typ 262||optical||n||3.0||921||fixed||no||4000||3.0||no||no|
+|Leica M Typ 262||optical||n||3.0||921||fixed||n||1/4000s||3.0||n||n|

-|Leica S Typ 006||optical||Y||3.0||922||fixed||no||4000||1.5||no||no|
+|Leica S Typ 006||optical||Y||3.0||922||fixed||n||1/4000s||1.5||n||n|

 Reasons to prefer the Leica S-E (Typ 006):